antfroger/go-dynamic-questionnaire/README.md

 ## Areas for Improvement

-- Question Dependencies: More explicit dependency tracking
+### Medium Term

-- Add loaders for different configuration formats Introduce a loader interface to handle different config types.
+1. Add loaders for different configuration formats
+   Introduce a loader interface to handle different config types.
 These loaders would be responsible for reading from files, parsing YAML/JSON, etc.
    - read the configuration from a JSON file
    - read the configuration from JSON bytes
    - pass pre-configured questions
+2. Question type system (text input, numbers, etc.)
+3. Question validation (required fields, formats)
-- Performance optimizations for large questionnaires
+4. Performance optimizations for large questionnaires
+    - Pre-compute which questions are available
+    - Cache condition evaluation results

+### Long Term

+1. Internationalization support
+2. Advanced branching logic and survey flows
+3. Builder pattern for easier questionnaire construction